atolat/npm-playbook/README.md

 "~1.8.3" - latest version of minor release when npm install is invoked.
 "\*" - always update to latest, minor/major/*
 ```
-$ npm install <dev-only-package> -D - install and add a package to dev dependencies, eg karma
 $ npm uninstall <package-name> - This will uninstall package, package name will still persist in package.json, add -g flag for global package
 $ npm uninstall <package-name> --save - Uninstall and remove from package.json
 $ npm update --dev/prod - update dev/prod dependencies, no flags, update all dependencies.